XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) The VARIABLES section of the RUN AND DEBUG view.

-The Run and Debug controls panel.
-Correct.
-The Run and Debug controls panel is used to configure and start a debug session from the RUN AND DEBUG view in Visual Studio Code.
+c) **```The Run and Debug controls panel.```** _Correct.
+The Run and Debug controls panel is used to configure and start a debug session from the RUN AND DEBUG view in Visual Studio Code._

 #### 112. Which of the following options can be used set a breakpoint in Visual Studio Code?

-a) Left-click in the column to the left of a line number in the code editor.
-Correct.
-A breakpoint can be set by positioning the mouse pointer in the column to the left of a line number and then left-clicking.
+a) **```Left-click in the column to the left of a line number in the code editor.```** _Correct.
+A breakpoint can be set by positioning the mouse pointer in the column to the left of a line number and then left-clicking._

 b) Select Toggle Breakpoint on the Edit menu.

-Right-click in the middle of a line of code, and then select Toggle Breakpoint.
+c) Right-click in the middle of a line of code, and then select Toggle Breakpoint.

 #### 113. How can a developer disable a breakpoint in Visual Studio Code?

 a) Click Remove Breakpoint on the Run menu.

-b) Right-click the red dot to the left of the line number and select Disable Breakpoint.
-Correct.
-A breakpoint can be disabled by right-clicking the red dot that represents a breakpoint and then selecting Disable Breakpoint.
+b) **```Right-click the red dot to the left of the line number and select Disable Breakpoint.```** _Correct.
+A breakpoint can be disabled by right-clicking the red dot that represents a breakpoint and then selecting Disable Breakpoint._

-Left-click the red dot to the left of the line number.
+c) Left-click the red dot to the left of the line number.

 #### 114. What happens when a developer disables a breakpoint in Visual Studio Code?

 a) The breakpoint is removed from the code entirely.

-b) The breakpoint is skipped over during debugging.
+b) **```The breakpoint is skipped over during debugging.```** _Correct.
-Correct.
 When a breakpoint is disabled, it is skipped over during debugging.
-In the user interface, the red dot representing the breakpoint is changed to a grey dot.
+In the user interface, the red dot representing the breakpoint is changed to a grey dot._

-The breakpoint will only be triggered if dot to the left of the line number is changed to a grey dot.
+c) The breakpoint will only be triggered if dot to the left of the line number is changed to a grey dot.

 #### 115. What is a conditional breakpoint in Visual Studio Code?

-a) A breakpoint that only triggers when a specified condition is met.
-Correct.
-A conditional breakpoint is a special type of breakpoint that only triggers when a specified condition is met.
+a) **```A breakpoint that only triggers when a specified condition is met.```** _Correct.
+A conditional breakpoint is a special type of breakpoint that only triggers when a specified condition is met._

 b) A breakpoint that is triggered every time the code is run.

-A breakpoint that is only visible in the editor and doesn't affect debugging.
+c) A breakpoint that is only visible in the editor and doesn't affect debugging.

 #### 116. How can a developer create a conditional breakpoint in Visual Studio Code?